 WyHy was originally located in a small state office in the Barrett Building in downtown Cheyenne.
 WyHy now has a Service Center both in Cheyenne and Casper to serve its membership.
 The nearly 10,000 square foot facility in Cheyenne features 6 drive-up lanes, a drive-up ATM, and a Call Center.
 This building acts as the main office for WyHy.
 Our 5,000 square foot Casper facility features 4 drive-up lanes, and a drive-up ATM.

-WyHy has continued to grow by signing up additional businesses called Small Employment Groups (SEGs) for membership eligibility.
-This year WyHy celebrates 60 years of service with over $184,000,000 in assets and over 13,000 Members.
+WyHy has continued to grow by signing up additional businesses called Select Employer Groups (SEGs) for membership eligibility.
+Today, WyHy is over $200,000,000 in assets with more than 13,500 Members.

 WyHy's Leadership Team consists of paid employees whose primary purpose is to assist the Credit Union and its employees to fulfill its mission and service promises to its members.
 In addition, these individuals ensure financial stability commensurate with the best interest of the members, the employees, and the Credit Union.